sdsc-ordes/zarr-linked-data/README.md

 # Zarr Linked Data

-The project seeks to make a dataflow composed both of the Zarr data format and linked metadata (JSON-LD).
+The project seeks to make *a dataflow composed both of the Zarr data format and linked metadata (JSON-LD)*.

-The current implementation is kubernetes based, requiring Metaflow for pipeline, MinIO for storage and Argo for automation.
+The current *infrastructure prototype* implementation is kubernetes based, requiring Metaflow for code pipelines, MinIO for storage and Argo for automation.

 The project is a prototype infrastructure *under construction* and is still incomplete.
 Its components needs to be assessed and adapted to a new use-case before being used.